joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 |         2 |             4 |      1 |
 |         2 |             6 |      2 |

+Note that we put in this table in addition how much of each ingredient is needed in each recipe.

 Of course, we could imagine that a real database, like the one curated by [yummly.com](http://yummly.com), would have lots more information in it.